lit/lit.dev/packages/lit-dev-content/site/docs/tools/production.md

 <script src="./node_modules/@webcomponents/template/template.js"></script>
 ```

-Note: when transpiling for IE11, the Babel polyfills need to be bundled separately from the application code, and loaded *before* the template polyfill.
+Note: when compiling for IE11, the Babel polyfills need to be bundled separately from the application code, and loaded *before* the template polyfill.